Okoyl/specit/README.md

 3 directories, 5 files
 ```

-Speculate is designed to be used at build time, just before you package your application into an RPM.
+Specit is designed to be used at build time, just before you package your application into an RPM.
 Because of this, we recommend adding the generated files to your `.gitignore` file:

 ```
 *.service